-Following is a simplified example of the firmware address map that shows the minimum architectural components.
+A simplified example of the firmware address map that shows the minimum architectural components is shown in Figure 2-1.
 Refer to Section 2.4.1 for description of the fields.
-This layout is not expected to be used with a flash ROM supporting the protected boot block feature.
-See Figure 2-2 for a different firmware organization supporting the protected boot block.
+This layout cannot be used with a protected boot block.

-2.4 Firmware Organization using Protected Boot Block
+2.4 Firmware Organization using a Protected Boot Block

-This section describes an example of a typical firmware organization using a flash ROM that contains a protected boot block.
+This section describes a typical firmware organization using flash ROM that contains a protected boot block.

-Protected boot block refers to a block of the Flash ROM that is prevented from modifications by hardware.
-Code in this block can contain logic to restore PAL/SAL code in the erasable portion of the flash part after a previous flash programming attempt was accidentally aborted.
-Firmware organization using protected boot block requires some data structures in addition to the minimum architectural requirements discussed earlier.
+A protected boot block refers to a block of the flash ROM that the hardware protects from modification.
+Code in this block can contain logic to restore PAL/SAL code in the erasable portion of the flash part after a previous flash programming attempt has been accidentally aborted.
+Firmware using a protected boot block requires some data structures in addition to the minimum architectural requirements discussed earlier.